SoftStoneDevelop/Kafka.RequestAwaiter/README.md

 }

-var producerPool = new ProducerPoolProtoProto(3, "localhost:9194, localhost:9294, localhost:9394");
+using var producerPool = new ProducerPoolProtoProto(3, "localhost:9194, localhost:9294, localhost:9394");
-var awaitService = new TestProtobuffAwaiter();
+using var awaitService = new TestProtobuffAwaiter();
 awaitService.Start(configKafka, producerPool, producerPool);

 using var response = await awaitService.Produce(